Isaac Paredes Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in MLB.
+- The Orioles pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Orioles' 4.16 team ERA ranks 15th among all MLB pitching staffs.
+- The Orioles have the 15th-ranked team ERA among all MLB pitching staffs (4.19).

-- Orioles pitchers combine to give up 82 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Orioles pitchers combine to rank 17th in baseball in home runs surrendered (82 total, 1.1 per game).

-- Bradish (2-3) gets the starting nod for the Orioles in his 13th start of the season.
-He's put together a 3.90 ERA in 60 2/3 innings pitched, with 52 strikeouts.

-- In his most recent time out on Wednesday against the Toronto Blue Jays, the right-hander went seven innings, allowing one earned run while surrendering four hits.
+- The right-hander last appeared on Thursday against the Toronto Blue Jays, when he threw 6 2/3 innings, allowing two earned runs while giving up five hits.

-- The 26-year-old has an ERA of 3.90, with 7.8 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .261 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.